 Wearing & Pairing Pink Shirts

 For the uninitiated, the easiest foray into wearing pink is via shirting.
 Sensational as part of a business kit, a pale pink shirt with a charcoal suit looks fresh and offers a change from the standard white or blue shirt.
-If you err on the conservative side of dressing, tone it down with a subtly patterned tie that’s complimentary to your suit – think grey paisley or stripes.
+If you err on the conservative side of dressing, tone it down with a subtly patterned tie that’s complementary to your suit – think grey paisley or stripes.

 Beyond a work setting, a pink chambray shirt is a great match with blue jeans.
 Appropriate for a casual weeknight dinner or after-work drinks, pair your shirt with plain white sneakers or loafers for a dressed-down but chic look.
 In terms of styling, wear it in a French tuck (tucking only the front of your shirt into your jeans) and flick back the cuffs.